 The new lease accounting standards have been under development for over 10 years.
 As a result, the business risks from lease accounting are well understood by most of the institutional investors (think pension funds, mutual funds, insurers) that are shareholders in Fortune 500 companies.
 Banks that offer credit are also aware of these changes, as many banks sell leasing products of their own.

 As a result, most experts on the new lease accounting standards believe that most professional investors have factored the accounting change into their financial models over the past few years.
 Of course, that does not rule out the possibility that there could be surprises.

 Most experts on the new lease accounting standards believe that the majority of companies will not change their leasing behaviors.
 Accounting treatment is just one of many benefits of leasing.
-Of course, that does not rule out the possibility that there could be a few surprises.
+Of course, this too does not rule out the possibility that there could be a few surprises.

 More Resources – New Lease Accounting Standards

 With the deadlines for the new lease accounting standards approaching quickly, many companies are asking how software can help automate the tasks required for the transition period.
 US GAAP filers adopting ASC 842 will be required to provide three years of comparative reporting.

 Learn the differences between contract-level and asset-level lease accounting in this technical white paper.
 Review examples of the impact of asset-level decisions, judgments, and events for material handling, data center, and IT equipment.